 - Press Win + R and type in the control panel then press Enter.

-- Once the Control Panel open go to the Hardware & Sound > Sound
+- Once the Control Panel opens go to Hardware & Sound > Sound

 - If you don’t see it listed, right-click any blank space and tick Show Disabled Devices.

-- Again right-click the microphone again and select Properties.
+- Again right-click the microphone and select Properties.

 - On the Levels tab, check whether the microphone is muted.
 If yes, click the speaker icon to unmute it and drag the volume slider to the max.